sthakurr/cp-problems/README.md

 ```

 [Minimum Falling Path Sum](https://leetcode.com/problems/minimum-falling-path-sum/)

 Populate an (m*n) dp marix to store the minimum falling path of every gridpoint by recursing for each column in the first row to the last row.
 Return the minimum value from the first row!
+A bottom up approach is mentioned in the Minimum Path Sum answer below!

 ```python
 class Solution:
     def minFallingPathSum(self, matrix: List[List[int]]) -> int: